Family Film Club: Mary and the Witch's Flower (U) + Show and Tell

 This charming animation from Studio Ghibli’s Hiromasa ‘Maro’ Yonebayashi, adapted from Mary Stewart’s children’s book The Little Broomstick, is a gentle and timely film about using power responsibly and taking care of the planet – and each other.

-We’re delighted to welcome So Mayer for our Show and Tell before the screening.
+We’re delighted to welcome So Mayer for our Show and Tell before the screening, sure to delight all witches, cats and young environmentalists.

 Japan 2018 Dir Hiromasa Yonebayashi 103 min